MuhammadAhmedSuhail/Clashless-TimeTable-using-AI/README.md

 - Pandas - Library used for importing/exporting and manipulating data.

 ## Results
-The script outputs a new CSV file with the generated timetable, which is guaranteed to be clash-free.
+The script outputs a new CSV file with the generated timetable (Timetable.csv), which is guaranteed to be clash-free.
 The user can then use this timetable to schedule classes.

 ## Author:
 - Muhammad Ahmed Suhail